respack-dev/wan2respack/docs/source/filespecification/fi-index.rst

 - LOG.mk
     Log file.

-core-process
+Coreprocess
 -------------

 - dat.ns-nb, dat.umat, dat.wan, dat.wan-center
-    These files includes information about Wannier functions.
+    These files include information related to Wannier functions.
-    The file format is the same as *RESPACK*.
+    The file format is the same as that of *RESPACK*.
     See :ref:`file_expression-label` for details.

 - LOG.genwan